mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 - Serverless,
 - Software-as-a-service, and so on.

 Virtualization as a technology is not bound to the service model.
 Instead, it's bound to factors such as how long-living (persistent) the instance is.
 In this session we will work a bit with the two "classic" models, IAAS and PAAS.

 Both offer a high degree of flexibility and persistence, with GCE being billed by the second and GAE billed on an hourly basis.
 They offer a free tier as well.
 These types of products offer a somewhat wide scope of configuration possibilities, meaning you will have to choose a machine type.
 A higher-configuration machine type will allow greater performance, but for a higher cost.
-Sometimes you may want to go higher in performance to allow yourself to use more, but lesser instances.
+Sometimes you may want to go higher in performance to allow yourself to use fewer instances, and in some cases it's smart to use a higher number of small machines for offloading purposes.
+Both GAE and GCE offer a high degree of flexibility and persistence, with GCE being billed by the second and GAE billed on an per-second or per-hour basis.
+GCE is covered to a small part within Google's free tier as well.

 ### ...but no virtualization without networking